 Why Is Important To Work With A Qualified & Professionally Regulated Behaviourist Or Trainer?

 The animal training & behaviour industry is not regulated, & can be a bit of a free-for-all.
 Much harm can be done through the wrong advice, leaving animals in a worse situation than where they started from, often after much time, effort, emotion & money have been spent.
-Linda is independently assessed & certified, & chooses to join widely-recognised, evidence-driven, up-to-date & highly thought-of professional bodies, for example Karen Pryor Academy, the Fellowship of Animal Behaviour Clinicians, the International Association of Animal Behaviour Consultants, all of which are working under & with the ABTC.
+Linda is independently assessed & certified, & chooses to join widely-recognised, evidence-driven, up-to-date & highly thought-of professional bodies, for example Academy of Veterinary Behaviour Technicians, Karen Pryor Academy, the Fellowship of Animal Behaviour Clinicians, the Association of Pet Dog Trainers, & the ABTC.
 The Animal Behaviour & Training Council aims to ensure professional standards, appropriate levels of knowledge, skill, ethics & professional conduct, so as to ensure animal welfare & consumer confidence.
 Many professional organisations are accredited under the ABTC umbrella, which in turn aims to be regulated & accredited by the Royal College of Veterinary Surgeons (RCVS).
 The goal is to ensure that the professional you hire to train or carry our behavioural work with you & your pet is who they say they are, & are qualified to do what they claim to do, as well as being professionally monitored & accountable.

 What is a Certificated Clinical Animal Behaviourist (CCAB)?